 - Right-handed people have higher cognitive skills, less behavioral and speech problems, less often have learning disabilities, and more often graduate their school (on average), but lefties produce an above-average quota of high achievers.

 - Rough births: left-handed people are statistically more likely to suffer from birth-weight and complications at birth.
 It’s not exactly clear why.

 - Handedness may develop in the womb.
 Scientists from Queen’s University, Belfast in the UK reached this conclusion after using ultrasound scans to see how fetuses suck their thumbs.
 Ten years later, 100% of the fetuses who sucked their right thumb were right-handed, while 67% of those who sucked their left thumbs were left-handed (arguably switching due to societal pressures).

-- Lefties remember events better than facts.
-Dr Stephen Christman and Dr Ruth Propper, of the University of Toledo in Ohio concluded that the two halves of the brain work together in episodic memory to help remember events for lefties.
+- Lefties seem to remember episodic events better than facts.
+Dr. Stephen Christman and Dr. Ruth Propper, of the University of Toledo in Ohio concluded that the two halves of the brain work together in episodic memory to help remember events for lefties.